Content updates

 The review report documents the formal review of a case plan and the family’s progress in completing actions and achieving case plan goals to date.

-Collaborate with the child, family and safety and support network to review progress and consider other matters to be addressed in the revised case plan, such as:
+Collaborate with the child, family and safety and support network to review progress and consider other matters to be addressed in the revised case plan, including:

 In the review report, record how the child’s need for relational, physical and legal permanency will be met in the revised case plan.